 One day, as he gathered them, he saw at his feet a flock of birds.
 In size, they seemed wild geese but their wings were of pure gold.
 The king tore the cloth off his loins, hoping to catch them.
 But directly the cloth fell on their backs they rose into the sky, taking it with them.
 And as they flew, one of them said mockingly, “My lord the King, we are the dice which robbed you of your wealth and your kingdom.
 And we could not be happy until we had taken from you the single cloth which you still possessed.
 Now that you are stripped we are at rest.”

-The king went back to Damayanti and said in his grief, “O Queen, it is useless any longer to stay with one who is the victim of ill fortune.
+The king went back to Damayanti and said in his grief, “O Queen, it is useless any longer to stay with the one who is the victim of ill-fortune.
 The dice in the guise of birds have spoiled me of my loincloth, my sole possession.
 Do you, therefore, go back to Vidarbha and live with King Bhima and leave me to suffer alone.”
 But the queen smiled bravely at him and said, “it is because you have fallen on evil days that I cannot leave you.
 For, in times of trouble, there is no such remedy as a wife’s love.
 So come with me to Vidarbha.
 And my father will pay you such honor that you will soon cease to grieve over the loss of your kingdom.”.
 King Nala refused.

 There hungry and thirsty they flung themselves down on the ground.
 And the queen, worn out with fatigue and sorrow, fell into a deep slumber.
 But King Nala’s mind was so troubled that sleep would not come to him.
 Thinking his departure would send Damyanti to her father he left his sleeping wife and went to the forest.

-Next morning Damayanti awoke refreshed by her sleep.
+The next morning Damayanti awoke refreshed by her sleep.
 She looked around for Nala but couldn’t find him.
 Overwhelmed with grief, she forced her way through the bushes, As she moved ahead, she met a demon that threatened to eat her.
 Impressed with her fearlessness he came into his real form.
 He was actually a god, who told her that she would unite with her husband after twelve years.
 Damayanti proceeded to Achalpura kingdom where she became the queen’s maid.
 Nala went to the kingdom of Samsumara and became a servant of the king.
 Many years passed.
-There he worked as a charioteer to king Rituparna.
+There he worked as a charioteer to King Rituparna.

 One day, King Bhima’s men found Damayanti in Achalpura and brought her back to her father.
 King Bhima tried to find Nala but failed, so he made a plan.
 He arranged the Swayamvara of Damayanti knowing that when Nala came to know about the second marriage of his wife, he would certainly come to her.
 King Bhima was right.
 Nala came with his master, the king of Samsumara.
 A day before the Swayamvara, Damayanti saw the dark hunch back servant.
 She immediately recognized him.
 Nala also put on the ornament given by his father and regained his original looks.
 But the swayamvara had been arranged to Damayanti asked him to be present there.
 On the day of swayamvara, she put the garland around Nala’s neck and they were united.